 In 2016, someone named iNexus_Ninja donated $11,500 to a Twitch streamer Lea “LegendaryLea”. iNexus_Ninja turned out to be an 18-year-old kid who had planned to wait a month and cancel the transactions through PayPal, by which time the streamer would have spent some of the cash.
 In this particular case, PayPal refused to pay him back, but many Twitch streamers have experienced the same, albeit to a smaller extent and with a less favorable outcome.

 There is really no way to 100% protect yourself from scams.
-Yet, most Twitch streamers rely on their donations for surviving, especially if they have smaller channels.
+Yet, most Twitch streamers rely on their donations to survive, especially if they have smaller channels.
 Once their channels become bigger, they often move to Twitch subscriptions, which are more reliable.

 Tips on How to Encourage Your Viewers to Make a Donation